typescript-package/descriptor-chain/README.md

 ## Features

+- Store related wrapped property descriptors in a sequential chain for a given object property.
+- Traverse, access, and manage multiple descriptors through indexed operations.
+- Add, update, and delete descriptors in the chain for dynamic property behavior.
+- Retrieve and set the current active descriptor index.
+- Load and capture property descriptor directly from the target object.
+- Useful for scenarios like layered property behavior, history tracking, and chained modifications.

 ## Table of contents

 - [Installation](#installation)
 - [Api](#api)
   - Abstract
     - `DescriptorChainCore`
+    - `DescriptorChainBase`
   - Class
     - `DescriptorChain`
 - [Contributing](#contributing)